 Turns out, though, I was wrong.
 My friend didn’t owe me; I owed, and continue to owe, him, big-time.
 You see, that was thirty-two years ago, give or take a week.
 She gave me her number (and to this day, I have no idea why), but I never gave it to my friend.
 And, today, that laughing girl with the brown hair at the other end of a busy train carriage and I mark 25 years of marriage.
 Strange how the world works, isn’t it?

-Personally, I think that whole the principle at play in that whole scenario is captured brilliantly in the movie 'Scent of a Woman', when Frank (who's blind) takes a Ferrari for a test drive.
-At the end of the scene, you hear him exclaim "Yeah!
+Personally, I think that whole the principle at play in that whole scenario is captured brilliantly in the movie ‘Scent of a Woman’, when Frank (who’s blind) takes a Ferrari for a test drive.
+At the end of the clip (it’s right below) you’ll hear him exclaim “Yeah!
 I did it!
-Woah, Charlie, you are riding with one very happy man!", and I can't help but think that, had my friend seized his moment, instead of passing it to someone else, it would have been him, rather than me, echoing Frank's exclamation.
+Woah, Charlie, you are riding with one very happy man!”, and I can’t help but think that, had my friend seized his moment, instead of passing it to someone else, it would have been him, rather than me, echoing Frank’s exclamation.

 Life is a constant stream of moments and opportunities.
 And, as Kate and I share a day together to honour, remember, and celebrate the last 25 years of highs and lows, twists and turns, ups and downs, laughter and tears, but, come-what-may, always together, I have never been more aware of the need to seize those moments and opportunities when they present themselves.
 And never more glad that my friend passed what was his moment on to me.